 Young children are particularly vulnerable to diseases associated with poor water quality.
 Gastro-intestinal infections with associated diarrhoea and dehydration are a significant contributor to the high child mortality rate in South Africa, and intermittent outbreaks of cholera in some provinces pose a serious threat to children in those areas.
 Lack of access to adequate water is closely related to poor sanitation and hygiene.
 In addition, children may be responsible for fetching and carrying water to their homes from communal taps, or rivers and streams.
 Carrying water is a physical burden which can lead to back problems or injury from falls.
-It can also reduce time spent on education and other activities and can place children at personal risk.
+It can also reduce time spent on education and other activities, and can place children at personal risk.
 For purposes of the child-centred indicator, therefore, adequacy is limited to a safe water source on site.

-There has been little improvement in children's access to water over the past 15 years.
 Close to six million children live in households that do not have access to clean drinking water on site.
-In 2017, more than three-quarters (78%) of adults lived in households with drinking water on site - compared with only 70% of children.
+In 2015, over three-quarters (77%) of adults lived in households with drinking water on site - a significantly higher proportion than children (68%).
+A year-on-year comparison from 2002 - 2015 suggests that there has been little improvement in children's access to water over this period overall.